Wacław Brzeziński: Life

 In the 1911/12 season, Brzeziński performed in southern Italy and Sicily, where he was praised as Rossini's Figaro and Verdi's Rigoletto.
 From 1916 to 1917, he partnered with Adam Dobosz and Adam Ostrowski, eventually becoming the manager of the Warsaw Opera (now Grand Theatre, Warsaw).
 He retired from the stage in 1926 due to a heart disease.

-As a pedagogue, Brzeziński served as professor of music at the Warsaw Conservatory (now Fryderyk Chopin University of Music) from 1915 to 1916.
+As a pedagogue, Brzeziński served as professor of music at the Warsaw Conservatory (now Chopin University of Music) from 1915 to 1916.
 From 1927 to 1930 he ran his own opera school but then returned to the Conservatory.
 From 1945 until his death, he lectured at the State Higher School of Music and the Theater School in Łódź.
 Among his students were Jerzy Czaplicki, Jerzy Garda, Jan Kiepura, Eugeniusz Mossakowski and Mieczysław Fogg.

 His daughter was the singer and actress Hanna Brzezińska.
 He died in Łódź and was buried in the Powązki Cemetery in Warsaw.